jkeohan/rctr-9-8-20/w02d03/intro-to-state.md

   )
 ```

+If we test out the app we should see that the count value will change based on user input.

 #### Event Handlers

-Working with React certainly requires that we write code in very specific and opionated ways.
-That is a good thing in that we can quickly examine code and expect to find a consistent and reliable way as to how it is written.
+Working with React certainly requires that we write code in very specific and opinionated ways.
+That is a good thing in that we can quickly examine code and expect some consistency in how it is written.

-But some React code is written soley based on the adoption of the community.
+But some React code is written solely based on the adoption of the community at large.
 One such pattern is creating `event handler` functions and preceding their name with `handle`.

 Let's give that a try by creating the following supporting functions: